Process & Technique

 Each mandala begins with a photogram.
 I arrange crystal glass ashtrays, bowls, and plates on light-sensitive paper in the darkroom and expose them to light.
 This creates shadows and shapes that become the geometric foundation.

-Then I hand-coat layers of gum dichromate emulsion and expose each one individually.
-Each layer has gum arabic, watercolor pigment, and light-sensitive chemicals.
-The exposed areas harden, the unexposed areas wash away.
+Then I hand coat layers of gum dichromate emulsion and expose each one individually.
+Each layer contains gum arabic, watercolor pigment, and light-sensitive chemicals.
+The exposed areas harden while the unexposed areas wash away.

-This happens 2 to 5 times.
-Building up color and depth, layer by layer, over days or weeks.
+This happens 2 to 5 times, building color and depth layer by layer over days or weeks.

 THE ALCHEMY

-I'm sculpting light through crystal glass.
-Activating centuries-old geometric forms — the kind you see in temple walls and woven textiles across Asia — through 19th century photographic processes.
+I'm sculpting light through crystal glass, activating centuries old geometric forms through 19th century photographic processes.

 WHY GUM DICHROMATE?